Building business intelligence in a data-driven world.

 The M.S. in Business Data Science and Analytics program focuses on three core areas:

-The courses listed are delivered as a full-time, fixed curriculum, cohort-based program.
+The business analytics courses listed are delivered as a full-time, fixed curriculum, cohort-based program.
 Students will start in January (spring) and graduate the following December (fall).

-We register students for all their classes.
+We register students for all their data and business analytics classes.
 For specific dates and deadlines on MSU scheduling, please see the academic calendar.

 Students must maintain a cumulative grade-point average of 3.0 or higher in all graduate courses.
 For more information, please refer to the handbook: